UUhy/analyzeSEMPatterns/README.md

 # analyzeSEMPatterns
 Analyze patterns in SEM images

-Run test_grating.m, test_ellipse.m and/or test_ellipse_2.m as examples or using the imageProcessingKit.
+Run test_grating.m, test_ellipse.m and/or test_ellipse_2.m as examples for using the imageProcessingKit.